Machines (Nier: Automata): Development

 Aspects of the Machines' movement that were added to bring out their personality included a blinking effect given by opening and closing their camera covers, and twitching, birdlike head movements that made them feel more "gentle and alive".
 To reflect their propensity to copy humans, they were built across a range of technological levels, from World War I to the present day.
 Peculiar but real machinery and weapons were referenced to make their designs believable.
 Machines were given single-axis joints to emphasize their simplistic construction, but also make them seem rugged and easy to maintain - they also served to be easier to animate.
 However, even where parts required more movement, sets of single-axis joints were used rather than ball joints, something that reflected real-world robots and heavy machinery, but was more difficult to animate, "balancing out" the previous simplicity.
 Due to sharp angles and flat surfaces being seen as "boring", curves were used to make the Machines appear subtly "relaxed".
 Additionally, they were given multi-directional grooves on their hands and feet as a minor design detail, showing how they would better grip things.

 The Small Flying Machines were designed based on real-world airplane parts and UAVs, in order to suggest they could actually fly in real life.
 Large Bipedal Machines were initially going to be based on gorillas, but this was discarded as too "barbaric" for the game's atmosphere.
 Instead, they were given a massive upright frame that switches from slow to fast in a discomforting way.
-The Engels model was one of the first Machines to be designed, and meant to look like several different heavy machines combined together, with the ability to build itself using its cranes.
+The Engels model was one of the first Machines to be designed, and meant to look like several different heavy machines combined, with the ability to build itself using its cranes.
 The character Simone was designed by Yoshikaze Matsushita (original concept) and Yuuki Suda (rough design), and was meant to convey femininity despite her construction from basic parts.
 She was further refined by Kijima in order to make her work better as a 3D model.